Kurogami2134/p3rdml_modman/README.md

     - Waist
     - Legs

-In case an armor set doesn't include one or more of those pieces, a blank space must be left in it's place.
+In case an armor set doesn't include one or more of those pieces, a `null` must be in it's place.

     [MOD INFO]
     Name="MOD NAME"
-    Files="HEAD;;BODY;WAIST;"
+    Files="HEAD;null;BODY;WAIST;null"
     Type="EquipSET"
     Anim="modname.json"